Tensorlake Provider

 #Gotchas

---sync-only,--checksum,--force-sync-large,--capture-stdout, and--shellwraps the command asbash -lc '<joined args>'before passing it- Forwarded environment values are written to a temporary in-sandbox profile
+--force-sync-largewhen a large --shellwraps the command asbash -lc '<joined args>'.
+Plain commands that- Forwarded environment values live in a temporary in-sandbox profile for the

-tensorlake.workdirmust be absolute (default/workspace/crabbox).
-It's- IDs accepted by
+tensorlake.workdirmust be an absolute path (default/workspace/crabbox)- IDs accepted by

 lease IDs that have a local Crabbox claim.
-Sandboxes without a local claim are rejected (matches the islo/Crabbox-owned-only safety pattern).
+Sandboxes without a local claim are rejected (the same Crabbox-owned-only safety pattern as Islo).

 Related docs: